AdobeDocs/campaign-standard.en/help/integrating/using/ms-dynamics-365-integration-guardrails.md

 * The integration does not issue any privacy (e.g., GDPR) deletes.
 The responsibility of fulfilling end-user privacy requests rests with the customer; such requests should be made in both Campaign (via the Adobe Experience Platform Privacy Service) and Dynamics 365 independently.
 The integration can issue regular deletes to help with data synchronization, if desired.

-* No profile or custom entity data will by synchronized from Campaign to Dynamics 365, with the exception of opt-out information (if configured by the customer).
+* No profile or custom entity data will be synchronized from Campaign to Dynamics 365, with the exception of opt-out information (if configured by the customer).

 * Campaign subscription management (i.e., subscribes/unsubscribes) is not natively supported.